solarkennedy/ether_house/README.md

 The Arduino runs a limited TCP/IP stack and interacts with the http api.

-The code is writen with basic error detection and reboot capabilities, to ensure the client continues to run without interruption or interaction.
+The code is written with basic error detection and reboot capabilities, to ensure the client continues to run without interruption or interaction.
 No one should need to "turn it off and on again."

 In summary:

-* Arduino firwmare (client)
+* Arduino firmware (client)
-  * Queries the server for configruation (target mac address)
+  * Queries the server for configuration (target mac address)
   * Listens for packets from the targets cell phone
   * Updates the server when the target comes home or leaves
   * Periodically polls the server for state updates